redphx/better-xcloud/README.md

 - **Disable social features**
   > Features like friends, chat...
 Disable these will make the page load faster.
 - **Disable xCloud analytics**
   > The analytics contains statistics of your streaming session, so I'd recommend allowing analytics to help Xbox improve xCloud's experience in the future.
+- **Change User-Agent**
+  > Useful when you're using unsupported browsers.
+  > If you're on Safari, changing User-Agent to "Edge on Windows" will allow you to use Mic feature.
+  > This setting only affects xCloud, and it doesn't change browser's global User-Agent.
 - **Hide footer and other UI elements**
-- **🔥 Show stream stats**
-  > Check [Stream stats section](#stream-stats) for more info.

 <sup>(\*)</sup> By default (for compatibility reasons) xCloud only uses high quality codec profile when you use Tizen TV or Chrome/Edge/Chromium browser on Chrome/MacOS.
 Enable this setting will give you the best experience no matter what platform & browser you're on.